 It’s standard practice for an employee to report to their line manager if they’re unwell and unable to come into work.

-Your policy should make it clear that texting or emailing is acceptable so that deaf staff or staff with hearing loss can easily inform their manager when they can’t come into work.
+Your policy should make it clear that texting or emailing is acceptable so that deaf staff or staff with hearing loss can easily inform their manager when they cannot work.

 Lifts